The-Osint-Toolbox/Geolocation-OSINT/README.md

  <li><a href="https://sentinel-hub.com/">Sentinel</a></li>
     <p>Sentinel Hub is an engine for processing of petabytes of satellite data.
 It is opening the doors for machine learning and helping hundreds of application.</p>
  <li><a href="https://soar.earth/">Soar Earth</a></li>
+    <p>Soar is the new atlas of the world's maps and satellite imagery, crowd-sourced from individuals, organisations, and the broader community.</p>
  <li><a href="https://zoom.earth/">Zoom</a></li>
 </ul>
 <table>